Patrick O'Brian: Sailing experience

 As background to his later sea-going novels, O'Brian did claim to have had limited experience on a square-rigged sailing vessel, as described within his previously-quoted 1994 essay:

 The disease that racked my bosom every now and then did not much affect my strength and when it left me in peace (for there were long remissions) sea-air and sea-voyages were recommended.
 An uncle had a two-ton sloop and several friends had boats, which was fine, but what was even better was that my particular friend Edward, who shared a tutor with me, had a cousin who possessed an ocean-going yacht, a converted square-rigged merchantman, that he used to crew with undergraduates and fair-sized boys, together with some real seamen, and sail far off into the Atlantic.
 The young are wonderfully resilient, and although I never became much of a topman, after a while I could hand, reef and steer without disgrace, which allowed more ambitious sailoring later on.

-However, in 1995, venture capitalist Thomas Perkins offered O'Brian a two-week cruise aboard his then sailing yacht, a 154 ft ketch.
-In an article about the experience written after O'Brian's death, Perkins commented that "... his knowledge of the practical aspects of sailing seemed, amazingly, almost nil" and "... he seemed to have no feeling for the wind and the course, and frequently I had to intervene to prevent a full standing gybe.
-I began to suspect that his autobiographical references to his months at sea as a youth were fanciful."
+Venture capitalist Thomas Perkins found O'Brian lacked practical knowledge when it came to sailing Perkins' superyacht in 1995.

 Life after the Second World War

 Between 1946 and 1949 the O'Brians lived in Cwm Croesor, a remote valley in north Wales, where they initially rented a cottage from the architect Clough Williams-Ellis.
 O'Brian pursued his interest in natural history; he fished, went birdwatching, and followed the local hunt.
 During this time they lived on Mary O'Brian's small income and the limited earnings from O'Brian's writings.

 In 1949 O'Brian and Mary moved to Collioure, a Catalan town in southern France.
 He and Mary remained together in Collioure until her death in 1998.
 Mary's love and support were critical to O'Brian throughout his career.
-She worked with him in the British Library in the 1940s as he collected source material for his anthology A Book of Voyages, which became the first book to bear his new name – the book was among his favourites, because of this close collaboration.
+She worked with him in the British Museum Library in the 1940s as he collected source material for his anthology A Book of Voyages, which became the first book to bear his new name – the book was among his favourites, because of this close collaboration.
 The death of his wife in March 1998 was a tremendous blow to O'Brian.
 In the last two years of his life, particularly once the details of his early life were revealed to the world, he was a "lonely, tortured, and at the last possibly paranoid figure."